Sleepytale Logo

 Tubas went bwa bwa bwa.

-Rosie walked beside the strawberry float with careful steps.
+Rosie walked beside the strawberry float with careful steps, practicing thinking two steps ahead.

-Everyone cheered because that was very careful.
+Everyone cheered, because that was very careful.

 But when she turned to bow, her tail flicked a stack of paper butterflies that had been sitting on a bench.